ʻAbdu'l-Bahá's journeys to the West: Continental Europe

 ʻAbdu'l-Bahá left Stuttgart on 1 May, arriving in Paris on the 2nd for his third stay in the French capital; he stayed in Paris until 12 June.
 Because his travels had led to reduced physical strength, ʻAbdu'l-Bahá was largely unable to go to meetings held in Baháʼí homes during his final stay in Paris, but he did hold meetings and talks at his hotel.
 He also met again with Turkish and Persian ministers.
-On June 6h, Ahmed Izzet Pasha, the former grand vizier of the Ottoman Empire, gave a dinner party for ʻAbdu'l-Bahá. ʻAbdu'l-Bahá gave his final farewell at the Paris train station, when he boarded a train for Marseilles on 12 June.
-He stayed in Marseilles for one night before boarding the P & O steamer Himalaya early the next morning on 13 June.
+On June 6h, Ahmed Izzet Pasha, the former grand vizier of the Ottoman Empire, gave a dinner party for ʻAbdu'l-Bahá. ʻAbdu'l-Bahá gave his final farewell at the Paris train station, when he boarded a train for Marseille on 12 June.
+He stayed in Marseille for one night before boarding the P&O steamer Himalaya early the next morning on 13 June.
 The steamer landed in Port Said in Egypt on 17 June 1913.